grrowl/redux-scuttlebutt/README.md

 It wraps your store's root reducer (to store history), `getState` (to return the current state in history) and `dispatch` (to connect to peers).

+If you're using the redux devtools enhancer, it must come *after* the redux- scuttlebutt enhancer (or scuttlebutt will try to emit `PERFORM_ACTION` across the network)

 ## options

 The store enhancer takes an options object, including the key